-Torquay was in the top ten most popular seaside destinations in the UK in the TripAdvisor Travellers’ Choice Awards 2015.
+Torquay was declared the number one staycation destination in the UK by TripAdvisor in 2021.
 It’s easy to see why with its own micro climate (known as the English Riviera), sandy beaches, stunning coast line, and myriad of things to do and see, not to mention the fabulous restaurants, theatre with top shows and the ideal location from which to explore the rest of south Devon.

 The 25 Boutique B&B in Torquay is just behind the interesting Torre Abbey.
 A pleasant flat walk through their picturesque gardens brings you out on the sea front and just a short stroll from the main harbour where most of the shops, restaurants, theatre and swish cocktail bars are located.